Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 1. Set up job.
 2. Checkout the repository.
 3. Download the CI Integration tool.
-4. Wait for build to finish.
+4. Wait for the build to finish.
 5. Apply environment variables to the configuration file.
 6. Synchronize builds data.
 7. Post Checkout clean up.